End-to-End Probabilistic Framework for Learning with Hard Constraints: : A Unified Probabilistic Optimization Framework

+This two-step approach mirrors predictor-corrector methods \citep{boyd2004convex, bertsekas1997nonlinear}, with the DPPL serving as our key architectural innovation for ensuring constraint satisfaction.
 Equivalently, the DPPL can be formulated as a constrained least squares problem on the samples of \(\mathbf{Z_\theta}(\phi^{(i)})\).
-(See \Cref{sxn:post_comptn} for details.)
+(See \cref{sxn:post_comptn} for details.)
 Prior works on imposing hard constraints in time series and solving PDEs \citep{rangapuramEndend2021, hansenLearning2023} reduce to special cases of our method with linear constraints.
-(See \Cref{app:special_cases} for details.)
+(See \cref{app:special_cases} for details.)
 We draw \( z_\theta(\phi^{(i)}) \sim \mathbf{Z}_\theta(\phi^{(i)}) \), and we solve the following constrained optimization problem:

 where $u^*(z_\theta(\phi^{(i)}))$ denotes a predicted sample of $\mathbf{Y}_\theta(\phi^{(i)})$, and where \( \lVert x \rVert_Q = \sqrt{x^\top Q x} \) for some symmetric positive semi-definite matrix \( Q \).
 (See \cref{subseq:learn_q} for details on the flexibility of learning various forms of $Q$.)